Your gateway to a wide range of online information resources

 It is important to have an early conversation with your tutor, about what referencing adjustments need to be made to ensure that they work for both of you.
 If you have already agreed adjustments on a previous module, let your tutor know this at the start of your studies.

-Reference the original material and then add details of the format converted to, where the original has been interpreted, translated or altered e.g. add [converted to MP3].
+Reference the original material and then add details of the format converted to at the end of the reference, e.g. add [converted to MP3].

 Miller, E. and Pole, A. (2010) ‘Diagnosis blog: checking up on health blogs in the blogosphere’, American Journal of Public Health, vol. 100, no. 8, pp. 1514–1519 [Online].
 DOI: 10.2105/AJPH.2009.175125 (Accessed 26 June 2017) [Converted to MP3].